-One of the benefits of learning at home is more control over your learning space.
+One of the benefits of learning at home is more control over your learning space and being able to tailor your surroundings.
 Ask yourself these questions:

 Every time you come across a new word, put it on a post-it note or card with the hashtag symbol.
 Display the new words where you can see them and try and review them regularly.
-This could be for 5 minutes in the morning, 5 minutes in the evening or once a week.
+This could be for five minutes in the morning, in the evening or simply once a week.
 Look at each word and think about putting it into a sentence.
 Then try and use all of the words in a sentence, paragraph or short story.

-2. The Audio Approach: Get your headphones in!
+2. The audio approach: Get your headphones on!

 When you encounter a new word it is important to understand how it can be used in a context.
 Make a note of how the word is used in the book and mark the page number.
 Even if you are not familiar with the phonetic alphabet, it is useful to note down the phonemic script when looking at a new word, this can help with the pronunciation and the differences between spelling and how we pronounce a word.
 You’ll find all the info you need in a good dictionary.

-(Taken from the Penguin Readers The Call of the Wild)
+(Taken from Penguin Readers The Call of the Wild)

 Francois put a harness on Buck. (pg 16)